 b. the geographical boundaries of the Diocese of Sheffield or the Sheffield District of the Methodist Church.

 2. Applications will be considered from individuals living in the same geographical limits as for corporate applications and will need the support of a referee.
-This is usually – but not necessarily – the individual’s minister, who will undertake to support and mentor the individual through the process.
+This is usually – but not necessarily – the individual’s minister, who will undertake to support and, where appropriate, mentor the individual through the process.

 3. Individuals not currently connected to a local church should contact the Chaplain of Whirlow Spirituality Centre, who sits on the board, for advice.
 See contact details here.